 Why the Japanese Language is Important

-Truly, you cannot separate Japanese from the Japanese, in the same way, you cannot separate your own thoughts from your native tongue.
+Truly, you cannot separate the Japanese from the Japanese.
+In the same way, you cannot separate your own thoughts from your own language or native tongue.
 In this light, a language is just as important as its people.

 Why is Japanese Hard to Learn?